younyokel/ComfyUI-Lora-Manager/README.md

 ## Release Notes

+### v0.8.15
+* **Enhanced One-Click Integration** - Replaced copy button with direct send button allowing LoRAs/recipes to be sent directly to your current ComfyUI workflow without needing to paste
+* **Flexible Workflow Integration** - Click to append LoRAs/recipes to existing loader nodes or Shift+click to replace content, with additional right-click menu options for "Send to Workflow (Append)" or "Send to Workflow (Replace)"
+* **Improved LoRA Loader Controls** - Added header drag functionality for proportional strength adjustment of all LoRAs simultaneously (including CLIP strengths when expanded)
+* **Keyboard Navigation Support** - Implemented Page Up/Down for page scrolling, Home key to jump to top, and End key to jump to bottom for faster browsing through large collections

 ### v0.8.14
 * **Virtualized Scrolling** - Completely rebuilt rendering mechanism for smooth browsing with no lag or freezing, now supporting virtually unlimited model collections with optimized layouts for large displays, improving space utilization and user experience
 * **Compact Display Mode** - Added space-efficient view option that displays more cards per row (7 on 1080p, 8 on 2K, 10 on 4K)